sritanmay/Top-Movies-and-TV-Shows/README.md

 # Top-Movies-and-TV-Shows
-A web-based Python script which will display Top Movies and TV Shows based on IMDb rating in a local text file.
+A Web Based Python Script which will provide Top Movies and TV Shows based on IMDb Ranking in a Local Text File.

+This was achieved using Web Scraping.